 Teresita y el Piano [Teresita and the Piano]

-I am the United States researcher for a documentary and multi-media project about Teresa Carreño, which will examine her life and career.
-The project is led by Andreina Gómez (Director and Producer, Salinas Producciones, Venezuela), Ana Moreno (Producer, Bumpy Road Films, UK/USA), and Xavier Agudo (Co-Producer, EX Film Collective, Germany) The project timeline began in 2010 and will continue through 2017.
+Since 2014, I have served as the United States researcher for a documentary and multi-media project about Teresa Carreño, which will examine her life and career.
+The project is led by Andreina Gómez (Director and Producer, Salinas Producciones, Venezuela), Ana Moreno (Producer, Bumpy Road Films, UK/USA), and Xavier Agudo (Co-Producer, EX Film Collective, Germany).